Paid Search Marketing

 Absolutely!
 It is good to have someone in your corner when you are navigating the huge waters that are Google.
 It can be overwhelming to get started.
 This makes you feel certain you are on track and what to do when you are not.

-Kristi’s prize package includes a free year-long subscription to our PPC Advisor software.
+Kristi’s prize package includes a free year-long subscription to our WordStream Advisor software.
 We’ll be checking in with Kristi periodically throughout the year to see how her AdWords results are improving.
 Stay tuned!